danieljlepiscopo/ccna-homelab/README.md

 As of December 2025, this homelab has completed 18 out of 18 planned labs.
 From the last lab, the homelab currently demonstrates:
 - Explaining what network monitoring is and why it's important.
-- Coveering the three IP Services for Nwotrk Monitoring: SNMP, NTP, and syslog.
+- Covering the three IP Services for Nowotrk Monitoring: SNMP, NTP, and syslog.
-- Gave an overview and configured each of the different IP Services.
+- Gives an overview and configured each of the different IP Services.

-Next up: Go through the missing Labs and write them up
+Next up: Go through the missing labs (2-7) and write them up.

-Last updated: December 2025
+Last updated: December 3rd, 2025

 ## Goals
 - [x] 1.
 Cable and Power On Devices